Prag8855/aab/content/guides/german-health-insurance.md

 ### Choose public health insurance if...

 - **You don't have a stable income**
     If you are not sure you will always have a high income, public health insurance is safer.
 It costs a percentage of your income, so if you make less, your pay less.
-If you just [started your business](/guides/start-a-business-in-germany) or your income is below €30,000, choose public health insurance.[^27]
+If you just [started your business](/guides/start-a-business-in-germany) or your make less than €30,000 per year, choose public health insurance.[^27]
 - **You want something that just works**
     Just show your card and get healthcare.
 It takes longer to get an appointment, but you don't have to deal with any paperwork.
 - **You want more than 2 children**